haydal810/Milestone-Project-3/README.md

-This is the 3rd Milestone Project for Code Institute - A simple database web application for Fishing Enthusiasts (Anglers).
+This is the 3rd Milestone Project for Code Institute - A database web application for Fishing Enthusiasts (Anglers).

 # Rivers of County Kerry